Chief of the Staff of The Salvation Army

 The Chief of the Staff of The Salvation Army is a Commissioner appointed by the General of The Salvation Army as the second in command internationally.
 The Chief of the Staff is stationed at International Headquarters in London.

 The office of Chief of the Staff was created in 1880 by General William Booth.
 The first officer to take the position was his son, Bramwell Booth, in 1881.

 The Chief of the Staff also summons all Commissioners and Territorial Commanders of The Salvation Army to form a High Council to elect a new general when a vacancy exists.

-General Andre Cox appointed Commissioner Brian Peddle to become the 26th Chief of the Staff of The Salvation Army effective on 1 November 2015.